Dinger's Aviation Pages

 Notes

-¹ The Gypsy XII was later renamed Gypsy King I when used by the RAF.
+¹ The Gipsy XII was later renamed Gipsy King I when used by the RAF (official RAF documents often used the single word "Gipsyking").
 Just how many were produced is open to debate.
 The de Havilland Museum has an information board saying only 50 engines were built, while Lumsden (see sources below) says about 90.
 The low figure would seem improbable since 30 Dons were built with engines along with 7 Albatross airlines (which used four engines each) making a total of 58 engines needed to power the aircraft known to have been delivered.

 ² Examples of books that blame an increase in weight for the Don's rejection: "Industry and Air Power, The Expansion of British Aircraft Production, 1935-1941" by Sebastian Ritchie, Chapter 3,(page 106).
 Also, Putnam's "De Havilland Aircraft Since 1909" by A.J.
 Jackson.
 This narrative has gone on to be included in the Wikipedia page on the DH93 Don.